Dear Christian Radio,

 You started testing songs before playing them.
 You cut your playlists by more than half in some cases.
 And major networks were suggesting I rerecord popular worship songs or cover that big hit by Tim McGraw because their test subjects favored the familiar.

 I decided not to play by the new rules.
 Truth is, I couldn’t.
 I’m a one trick pony.
-I write songs and only a couple kinds.
+I write songs.
 So I, Ginny Owens, Chris Rice and many more of my songwriter friends were no longer played on the radio and were soon out of jobs.
 By 2006, my label, Rocketown Records, closed its doors.

 I felt like I’d lost everything.
 Publicly.